codejake/codejake/README.md

 If you are local to the Eugene, Oregon area, please feel free to say hi.
 And I always welcome constructive criticism.

-I mostly work with Python, backend JavaScript (Node/Express), Ansible, Shell, etc.
+I mostly work with Python, Go, backend JavaScript (Node/Express), Ansible, Shell, etc.

 I also dabble with Golang, Ruby, Swift, and so on.